IIIF/website/source/community/groups/manuscripts/index.md

 ## About

-The IIIF Manuscripts Group formed following an [IIIF meeting in Ghent][ghent], Belgium in December 2015.
-Attendees at the Ghent meeting agreed that there needed to be a separate IIIF interest group focused on the experience of users working with images of hand-written materials in particular.
+The Manuscripts Group formed following an [IIIF meeting in Ghent][ghent], Belgium in December 2015.
+Attendees at the Ghent meeting agreed that there needed to be a separate interest group focused on the experience of users working with images of hand-written materials in particular.

-The IIIF is a constantly expanding community; it covers a range of disciplines, institutions, research and national libraries, and non-profit image repositories.
-IIIF Manuscripts currently welcomes participation from all IIIF repositories with manuscript materials, scholars working with hand-written materials, and software developers interested in the particular problems presented by those materials.
+The IIIF community is constantly expanding; it covers a range of disciplines, institutions, research and national libraries, and non-profit image repositories.
+The IIIF Manuscripts Group currently welcomes participation from all IIIF repositories with manuscript materials, scholars working with hand-written materials, and software developers interested in the particular problems presented by those materials.

-## Purpose
+## Goals

-The IIIF MSS Group seeks to advance aims of the [IIIF-C][iiifc], which are to reduce inefficiency and needless redundancy born from incompatibility in the current image delivery ecosystem.
-The group is committed to furthering the [goals of the IIIF][about], as well as its own specific goals:
+The IIIF Manuscripts Group seeks to advance aims of the [IIIF Consortium][iiifc], which are to reduce inefficiency and needless redundancy born from incompatibility in the current image delivery ecosystem.
+The group is committed to furthering the [goals of IIIF][about], as well as its own specific goals:

   * To keep interested institutions and projects up to date on advances in the IIIF initiative as they affect users of digitized manuscripts
   * To provide feedback to the IIIF community on repository and user experience from the perspective of manuscript curators and scholars